CBS News controversies and criticism: Subsidization of Haitian invasion

 In 1971, the FCC and the House Commerce Committee issued reports claiming that CBS News financially subsidized Project Nassau, a planned 1966 invasion of Haiti intended to overthrow then-dictator François Duvalier; CBS News allegedly became involved in the plot in order to shoot the invasion for a television documentary.
 However, the participants in the invasion were arrested by the FBI before it could be carried out.
 In a deposition, Atlanta Journal reporter Tom Dunkin claimed that Jay McMullen, a CBS producer, told him that he had "spent a lot of time and money on this project and had nothing to show for it."
 CBS was denounced by Vice President Spiro Agnew, who accused the network of disseminating "self-serving propaganda".

+Alleged conservative bias

+Following editorial changes by owner Larry Ellison and editor-in-chief Bari Weiss that same year, CBS News faced allegations of a conservative, pro-Trump, pro-MAGA bias.
+In October 2025, Bari Weiss was appointed editor-in-chief of CBS News.
+This announcement was interpreted by critics as a mark of the organization shifting rightward and more pro-Israel in response to the Trump era, and was likewise praised by Trump himself.
+Federal Communications Commission chair Brendan Carr, speaking of approval of the Paramount-Skydance merger, stated in an interview to The Wall Street Journal that "The new owners of CBS came in and said, 'It's time for a change'" and that they said "'We're going to reorient it towards getting rid of bias.'"
+Carr added: "At the end of the day, that's what made the difference for us."
+In 2025, CBS News President Wendy McMahaon and 60 Minutes executive producer Bill Owens resigned; Owens stated his departure was due to a loss of journalistic independence.

+As the FCC required the appointment of an ombudsman to monitor "bias" at CBS News for agency approval of the Paramount–Skydance merger, Paramount Skydance CEO David Ellison appointed Kenneth R. Weinstein (the former CEO of the Hudson Institute, a conservative foreign policy think tank) to the position in September 2025.
+After the appointments of Weiss and Weinstein as editor-in-chief and ombudsman respectively, the head of the Standards and Practices department for CBS News resigned in October 2025.